-The Working Holiday Visa allows young people not only to travel to Australia, but also to work for 12 months, so that they have enough money to finance their adventure.
-Finding a job provides all backpackers with an opportunity to explore the labor market in Australia and to settle down in one place for a longer time period, in order to be able to experience the Australian day-to-day life.
+The Working Holiday Visa allows young people not only to travel to Australia but also to work for 12 months so that they have enough money to finance their adventure.
+Finding a job provides all backpackers with an opportunity to explore the labour market in Australia and to settle down in one place for a longer time period, in order to be able to experience the Australian day-to-day life.

-There are some things that should be taken into consideration before starting to search for a work.
+There are some things that should be taken into consideration before starting to search for a job.
 The first one is – opening of a bank account.
-This is a requirement in many cases, because most Australian employers do not pay salaries in cash.
+This is a requirement in many cases because most Australian employers do not pay salaries in cash.
 The international transactions are very expensive so there is no way to avoid the opening of an Australian bank account.

 Furthermore, it is recommended, that all backpackers apply for a Tax File Number (TFN).
 The Tax File Number has to be shown to the employer before the beginning of the job.
 Without TFN it is still possible to work legally, but the taxes that must be paid will be around 50%.
 In order to escape from such extreme tax rates, all backpackers must receive a Tax File Number.

 The processing of applications for TFN lasts not more than ten days.
 Even without a permanent address, it is still possible for backpackers to receive their TFN, this usually happens over the phone.
 After TFN has been obtained there are no more bureaucratic obstacles between the working holidaymakers and their Australian jobs.